 3 hours.
 An intensive course to improve academic reading skills, including vocabulary, reading speed, reading strategies and test taking.
-Assignments are based on class texts from HST 102 (fall semester) and SOC 150 (spring semester), in which students are concurrently enrolled.
+Assignments are based on class texts from the general education course in which students are concurrently enrolled.
 Reading lab and vocabulary lab are required.